 Why choose inpatient treatment for seniors?

-When you discover that your loved one is an alcoholic, then you must be seeking addiction treatment for your beloved one. the best treatment option is a rehab clinic.
+When you discover that your loved one is an alcoholic, then you must seek out treatment centers for alcoholics for your beloved one.

 This is because they provide 24 hours care to the patients.
-And it is difficult to manage an older person than a younger person.
+And it can be more difficult to manage an older person than a younger person.

 For the elderly, this is an excellent option because they have medical staff present at all times just in case there is any special care needed, and as you know, older citizens almost always require special care.